POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 POOR ELIMINATOR PATTERN AND TOXIC CHEMICALS

-A person with poor eliminator pattern may also be having difficulty removing toxic chemicals from the body, since some of the same elimination pathways in the liver and kidney are the same or related to those for toxic metals, although certainly not all of them.
-At this time, this is a research area and I will report our findings in this area as they become known.
+A person with poor eliminator pattern may also be having difficulty removing toxic chemicals from the body, since some of the elimination pathways in the liver and kidney are the same or related to those used to eliminate toxic metals.

-This is potentially important because just as it is difficult to identify hidden toxic metals, it is also difficult to identify hidden toxic chemicals in the body.
-In fact, it is even more difficult to identify hidden toxic chemicals, at times, than it is to find hidden toxic metals.
-It is possible that poor eliminator patterns, along with burnout and low vitality patterns, may tell us about a person’s ability to eliminate toxic chemicals as well.
-This is another possible way to use or understand poor eliminator patterns.
+This is important!
+Just as it is difficult to identify hidden toxic minerals, it is even more difficult to identify hidden toxic chemicals in the body.
+In this way, poor eliminator patterns can tell us about a person’s ability to eliminate toxic chemicals as well as toxic minerals.

-CONCLUSION - THE VALUE OF THIS INTERESTING PATTERN
+CONCLUSION - THE VALUE OF THIS VITAL MINERAL PATTERN

 Identifying poor eliminator patterns is exceedingly important for the following reasons:

-1. Hidden toxicity indicator.
-Identifying this pattern helps us avoid a common mistake of thinking that because toxic metal levels are very low, the person is less toxic.
-This is rarely the case.
+1. An amazing hidden toxicity indicator.
+Identifying this pattern helps us avoid a common mistake of thinking that because toxic metal levels are very low, a person is less toxic.
+This is not necessarily true.

 2. Health is worse than it appears.
-Poor eliminator patterns can alert the practitioner that liver toxicity or kidney toxicity, burnout, or other things may be worse than one thinks, based on other readings on the hair mineral chart or other tests.
+Poor eliminator patterns can alert the practitioner that liver toxicity or kidney toxicity, for example, are worse than one thinks, based on other readings on the hair mineral chart or other tests.

 3. An adrenal burnout indicator.
 This has been discussed above.
-Basically, we find that for every three poor eliminator patterns, it is equal to one adrenal burnout indicator.
-Each two very poor eliminator patterns equals one additional burnout indicator.
+Basically, we find that every three poor eliminator patterns indicates one adrenal burnout indicator.
+Each two VERY poor eliminator patterns equals one additional burnout indicator.

 4. An important sympathetic dominance indicator.
 This is discussed above.
-Basically, every four poor eliminator indicators equals one sympathetic dominance indicator.
-Every four very poor eliminator indicators equals one additional sympathetic dominance indicator.
+Every four poor eliminator indicators equals one sympathetic dominance indicator.
+In addition, every four VERY poor eliminator patterns indicates one additional sympathetic dominance indicator.

 5. Possibly an indicator that progress with healing will be somewhat slower.
 Progress toward real health and healing is often slower on a nutritional balancing program when more poor eliminator patterns are present.

 7. Possibly a toxic chemical indicator.
-This is discussed above.
+This is another important tipoff.

 8. Possibly a reason for weight gain.